arkency/posts/posts/2015-05-13-building-a-react-dot-js-event-log-in-a-a-rails-admin-panel.md

 We will create a simple events browser.
 We will collect events describing user’s registration.
 Events will be saved to streams, each stream per user.
 This way we will create a simple log.

+The idea is to display events to the admin of the Rails app.
+We treat it as a "monitoring" tool and it is also first step to use events in a Rails application.

 ## Backend part

 We start by adding a `rails_event_store` gem to our Gemfile ([installation instructions](https://github.com/arkency/rails_event_store/blob/master/README.md)).